Why Rhythm and Drumming Have Such Positive Effects

 - Uncover new opportunities to relate and work together

-After your program, your team will carry the powerful metaphor of “playing in sync” back to the workplace or into the rest of your event, allowing your organization to gain lasting impact.
+Afterwards, participants carry the powerful metaphor of “playing in sync” back to the workplace or into the rest of your event, creating lasting impact.